NON OFFICIAL - To reach the official website visit bwiairport.com

 MTA Commuter Bus 201

-Positive Experiences: The MTA Commuter Bus 201 is valued for its reliability and convenience in connecting the airport with key destinations like Washington, D.C.
-Users highlight that the bus operates regularly, which is convenient for those traveling between cities.
-The good maintenance of the buses is also appreciated, with passengers satisfied by the cleanliness and available space.
+Positive experiences: The MTA Commuter Bus 201 is valued for its reliability and the convenience of connecting the airport with key destinations such as Washington, D.C.
+Users highlight that the bus runs on a regular schedule, which is convenient for those traveling between cities.
+The good maintenance of the buses is also appreciated, with passengers satisfied with cleanliness and available space.

-Negative Experiences: However, some passengers mention that during peak demand, bus frequency is insufficient, leading to long waits.
-Others noted that service can be less predictable at night or on holidays, causing frustration when a bus is missed and the next one takes time to arrive.
+Negative experiences: However, some passengers mention that, at times of high demand, bus frequency is not sufficient, which can lead to long waits.
+Other users note that the service can be less predictable at night or on holidays, which causes frustration when a bus is missed and the next one takes a long time to arrive.

 Route